Vladimir Guerrero's Success and Achievements in Timeline

 2002: The Angels won the 2002 World Series

-2003: Garret Anderson won the Derby
+2003: Garret Anderson won Home Run Derby

-During the 2004 MLB season, Vladimir Guerrero led the Angels to their first Western Division title since 1986 and was chosen as the second Angel to win the AL MVP, earning 354 points.
+In 2004, Vladimir Guerrero led the Angels to their first Western Division title since 1986 and was chosen as the AL MVP.

 2004: Selected for All-Star Game

-In the 2007 season, Vladimir Guerrero made his 8th Major League Baseball All-Star Game appearance and was selected for the All-Star Game in each of his first four seasons with the Angels (2004-2007).
+Vladimir Guerrero was chosen for the All-Star Game in each of his first four seasons with the Angels (2004–2007).

-2005: Western Division Win and Milestone Home Run
+2005: Western Division Title and 300th Home Run

-August 2006: Hitting Streak Ends
+August 2006: Hitting streak ends

-In August 2006, Vladimir Guerrero's 44-game hitting streak against the Texas Rangers came to an end in a game in which he was intentionally walked three times, walked four times overall, and finished 0-for-1.
+In August 2006, Guerrero's 44-game hitting streak against the Texas Rangers came to an end in a game in which he was intentionally walked three times, walked four times overall, and finished 0-for-1.

-2007: Home Run Derby Win and All-Star Selection
+2007: Home Run Derby Win

-In the 2007 season, Vladimir Guerrero made his 8th Major League Baseball All-Star Game appearance and won his first career Home Run Derby.
-He was selected for the All-Star Game in each of his first four seasons with the Angels (2004–2007).
+In the 2007 season, Vladimir Guerrero made his 8th Major League Baseball All-Star Game appearance and won his first career Home Run Derby, marking a significant achievement.

-2009: Ranked Among Greatest Players
+2009: Ranked Among Greatest Current Players

 In 2009, Vladimir Guerrero was named number 37 on the Sporting News' list of the 50 greatest current players in baseball.

-October 22, 2010: American League Pennant
+October 22, 2010: Captures first American League pennant

-On October 22, 2010, Vladimir Guerrero drove in 3 runs during game 6 of the American League Championship Series against the New York Yankees, capturing the first American League pennant for the Texas Rangers.
+On October 22, 2010, Guerrero drove in 3 runs during game 6 of the American League Championship Series against the New York Yankees, capturing the first American League pennant for the Texas Rangers.